karan-kapoor90/namswan/_posts/Accompaniments/2020-02-09-momo-chutney.md

 image: "/assets/images/used/momo-chutney.jpg"
 ---

-ILearnt how to make the chilly chutney that we get with momos.
+I learnt how to make the chilly chutney that we get with momos.
 Its not that difficult actually, and it turns out yummy.

 ## Ingredients